 III.
-The Organizational and Personal Barriers -Lustrating the Lustrators a.
-Courts as lustration bodies
+The Organisational and Personal Barriers - Lustrating the Lustrators

 From the legal barriers to lustration in the field of substantive and procedural law and the law of evidence, we will continue to the organizational difficulties.
 One of such organizational difficulty is related to the composition of bodies that are supposed to be responsible for the conduct of the lustration practices.
 As lustration practices are related primarily to those who hold the high offices, the first issue that arises is about the guarantees that the process will be conducted by competent, independent and impartial bodies.